scheinerman/SimpleTools.jl/README.md

 * `sum(c)` returns the sum of the values in `c`; that is, the total of all the counts.
 * `length(c)` returns the number of values held in `c`.
-Note that this might include objects with value `0` (this might happen if we were to use `incr!` to decrease a count to zero).
+Note that this might include objects with value `0`.
 * `keys(c)` returns an iterator for the keys held by `c`.
 * `showall(c)` gives a print out of all the keys and their nonzero values in `c`.